 After free time for lunch, enjoy a matinée performance, followed by an evening at leisure.

-Enjoy a morning talk by Jonathan before a guided backstage tour of the Festival Theatre, discovering some of the secrets of how the festival’s performances are produced.
+This morning attend a talk by Jonathan before a guided backstage tour of the Festival Theatre, discovering some of the secrets of how the festival’s performances are produced.

 Spend some time at leisure for lunch before a matinée performance, capping off our final day at the Stratford Festival.
 In the evening, enjoy a special farewell dinner with Jonathan and fellow travellers.